genetics-statistics/GEMMA/README.md

 1. Fast assocation tests implemented using the univariate linear mixed model (LMM).
-In GWAS, this can correct for population structure and sample nonexchangeability.
+In GWAS, this can correct for population structure and sample non-exchangeability.
 It also provides estimates of the proportion of variance in phenotypes explained by available genotypes (PVE), often called "chip heritability" or "SNP heritability".

 2. Fast association tests for multiple phenotypes implemented using a multivariate linear mixed model (mvLMM).
-In GWAS, this can correct for populations tructure and sample nonexchangeability jointly in multiple complex phenotypes.
+In GWAS, this can correct for population structure and sample (non)exchangeability - jointly in multiple complex phenotypes.

 3. Bayesian sparse linear mixed model (BSLMM) for estimating PVE, phenotype prediction, and multi-marker modeling in GWAS.

-4. Estimation of variance components ("chip heritability") partitioned by different SNP functional categories from raw (individual-level) data or summary data.
+4. Estimation of variance components ("chip/SNP heritability") partitioned by different SNP functional categories from raw (individual-level) data or summary data.
 For raw data, HE regression or the REML AI algorithm can be used to estimate variance components when